you will find the a list of supplies and equipment for subsurface investigations.

 to visit thousands of active contaminated sites, globally since the 1980s, and

 review hundreds of organizations standard operating procedures, but it is

 a dynamic document and not finished.
 If you feel the list is not complete or you

 feel some commentary is required, your detailed additions and constructive comments

 are welcome.
 Useful would be hyperlinks to suppliers that you recommend or rationales

 for specific pieces of equipment or pictures.

-Registration Rate ($500 in Savings) at the bottom of this list for
+Registration - Sessions Rate at the bottom of this list

 you have any questions or comments or links to source material, then please do